 Another career opportunity came and I guess what they say is right all along, that if it’s meant to be, it will be.
 Delays are never denials.
 The right time will come and it fucking did!

 Now it all made sense why it wasn’t given to me.
 My prayers shifted from ‘I want this’ to ‘I am ready.
 I leave it up to you.
 The right time will come.
 I know it will’.
 It was the universe’s way to forge me out of steel.
 All those emotional

 mental breakdowns happened for a reason and it taught me how to take a leap of faith.

 Somehow, the universe conspired, the stars aligned and I made it to the other end of the collapsing bridge.

-I have a lot of people to thank for, for making it in one piece with a new lease on life.
+I have a lot of people to thank, and for making it in one piece with a new lease on life.

 The day I signed my promotion letter

-My last day with my team that I fell in love with in a such a short period of time.
+My last day with my team that I fell in love within a short period of time.

 Quality Team–My new family

 Cross that bridge.
 Find the fighter in you.